Research for Alternatives to Animal Testing

 Our commitment includes:

-Intensive research of alternative test methods for around 40 years
+Intensive research of alternative test methods for more than 40 years

 Beiersdorf is one of the pioneers and global leaders in the field of alternative test methods.
-For around 40 years, our research and development has been actively promoting the topic – through the own development of suitable methods as well as active participation in validation studies and research projects.
+For more than 40 years, our research and development has been actively promoting the topic – through the own development of suitable methods as well as active participation in validation studies and research projects.

 Development of one of the world’s first officially approved test without animal testing